 If you are alone and worried, unwell or cannot get medicine or food, for urgent assistance or advice you can contact your local Coronavirus Community Hub.

-Community Hubs are usually open 10.00am – 4.00pm (opening times vary – not open Easter Sunday)
+Community Hubs are usually open 10.00am – 4.00pm but opening times may vary.

 |Eastbourne||Lewes and Eastbourne Councils||01323 679722|